F-theory

-In theoretical physics, F-theory is a branch of string theory developed by Iranian physicist Cumrun Vafa.
+In theoretical physics, F-theory is a branch of string theory developed by Iranian-American physicist Cumrun Vafa.
 The new vacua described by F-theory were discovered by Vafa and allowed string theorists to construct new realistic vacua — in the form of F-theory compactified on elliptically fibered Calabi–Yau four-folds.
-The letter "F" supposedly stands for "Father".
+The letter "F" supposedly stands for "Father" in relation to "Mother"-theory.

 Compactifications

 F-theory is formally a 12-dimensional theory, but the only way to obtain an acceptable background is to compactify this theory on a two-torus.
 By doing so, one obtains type IIB superstring theory in 10 dimensions.
 The SL(2,Z) S-duality symmetry of the resulting type IIB string theory is manifest because it arises as the group of large diffeomorphisms of the two-dimensional torus.

 More generally, one can compactify F-theory on an elliptically fibered manifold (elliptic fibration), i.e. a fiber bundle whose fiber is a two-dimensional torus (also called an elliptic curve).
 For example, a subclass of the K3 manifolds is elliptically fibered, and F-theory on a K3 manifold is dual to heterotic string theory on a two-torus.
 Also, the moduli spaces of those theories should be isomorphic.